Castor Oil Enema- What Is it And What Are Its Benefits?

 - Make sure you have a warm room, old towels, and some privacy.

 - You can use 60-90ml of castor oil safely at one time.

 - Warm the oil till it’s lukewarm.
 This will increase its absorption in the colon.

-- Insert the nozzle and inject into colon.
-If possible, find someone else to do the honours for you ( maybe your partner).
+- Insert the nozzle and inject into the colon.
+If possible, find someone else to do the honors for you (maybe your partner).
 The best way is to lie on your left side with the left leg straight, and right knee bent.
 Make sure that you are able to reach your anus to squirt in the enema.
 If unable to do so, you may need to call out to someone for assistance.

 - Make sure to push in the nozzle about 3 inches.
 Relax and inject the oil.

 - Leave a small amount of oil in the syringe.
 Why?
 So that you don’t push in any air into your rectum with the oil…

 - Retain the oil for as long as possible (recommended time – 30 mins.).